-In the face of even mild to moderate warming, we can expect to see a recession of glaciers and the disappearance of snowpacks.
+In the face of even mild to moderate warming, we can expect to see a recession of glaciers and the disappearance of snowpacks much earlier into the summer.
 Since subalpine and alpine ecosystems depend on cold winters and mild summers, they are considered one of the most threatened ecosystems in our study area.
 Data suggests that in regions of high altitude, the climate is changing more rapidly than elsewhere.
-We could easily see the disappearance of several notable melt, are integral parts of the hydrological cycle.
-A healthy buildup of snow and ice over the winter ensures snowmelt into and through the summer months.
-An irregular amount of snowfall and ice build-up during the winter can lead to snowmelt in the spring and summer that is harder to anticipate and that can lead to drought or flooding.
-Further, several species, like the wolverine or cascade red fox. are dependent on the snow and ice for shelter, hunting, and food storage.
+We could easily see the

-High elevation ecosystems are considered one of the most threatened types of ecosystems in the region Photo by Adam Zucker glaciers in this region within the next century.
+High elevation ecosystems are considered one of the most threatened types of ecosystems in the region Photo by Adam Zucker disappearance of several notable glaciers in this region within the next century.

-The alpine areas in the Southern Cascades have a typical elevation from about 7,000' to 14,410' at the peak of Mt.
+The alpine region, sometimes referred to as the highlands, is associated with high elevations.
+The subalpine and alpine regions in the Southern Cascades have a typical elevation from about 7,000' to 14,410' at the peak of Mt.
 Rainier.
-Substantial snowpacks and year-round glaciers are an integral part of the alpine biome.
-In our study area of the Southern Cascades, glaciers cover a total of approximately 80 mi2.
-The glaciers and snowpacks, and their associated snow-
+Substantial snowpacks and yearround glaciers are an integral part of the alpine biome.
+In our study area of the Southern